Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dog emotions are largely founded on positive and negative mental associations formed by stimuli and outcomes.
 In a way, your dog instinctively understands cause and effect, but mainly from past experiences and with limited ability to extrapolate or recontextualize this to future events.

 On the flip side, you have avoidance, a dog’s natural instinct for avoiding situations, people, places, or animals based on negative past experiences.
 Dogs avoid anything they have a negative association with, which ranges from loud noises, mean guests, past abuse, aggressive animals, and more.
 If possible, dogs will avoid these by running away and/or hiding.
-If they’re unable to do so, this can cause them significant stress because they can’t understand and work through the problem like humans.
+If they’re unable to do so, this can cause them significant stress, which might even lead to aggression because they can’t understand and work through the problem like humans.

-Stressed-out dogs, as dog owners know, often act out via destructive behaviors like chewing, digging, or scratching.
+Sometimes, stressed-out dogs, as dog owners know, often act out via destructive behaviors like chewing, digging, or scratching.
 These are a dog’s way of self-soothing when they’re stressed, like how some people bite their nails or pick at their face.
-While not healthy, these help your dog cope short-term while you determine the best course of action for behavioral correction.

 Tips for Navigating Grudge-Like Behavior in Your Dog